FHantke/brave-browser-wiki/Windows-Development-Environment.md

 Install Git from https://git-scm.com/downloads.

 Configure Git according to the ["Get the Code" section](https://chromium.googlesource.com/chromium/src/+/master/docs/windows_build_instructions.md#get-the-code) of the Chromium Windows build instructions, specifically all of the `git config --global` commands.

-### Working on private repositories

-If you will be cloning a private GitHub repository to your new Windows installation, you will need to set up authentication for GitHub.
-The Git installer includes `ssh` and `ssh-keygen`, so if you use [SSH keys for authentication](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) you can set them up now.

 ## Node